 How often have you walked a course and said ‘Well, this is too difficult’ or even ‘I'll just a blast round' with no thought given?
 Let me tell you that it is very trickier than you think to set a course at just the correct level to suit everyone in a class and to please the majority.
-Over the year you will encounter a variety of types of courses e.g. flowing, handling etc. so in the end it means that a greater number of people are catered for and everyone has had a chance run their ideal course.
-Lin Bergan has updated her 2004 article to incorporate
+Over the year you will encounter a variety of types of courses e.g. flowing, handling etc. so, in the end, it means that a greater number of people are catered for and everyone has had a chance run their ideal course.
+Lin Bergan has revised and updated her 2004 article.

 In my view, it is a sad thing when young and inexperienced Grade 1 - 3 level dogs are faced with too many areas of difficulty on a single course and consequently, make too many mistakes.
 Handler error accounts for a lot of faults but, when a dog just cannot do something, it takes the joy out of the round.